luckysnorkel/sffilmlocations/README.md

 Data source: DataSF, Open data project

-Refer to `sffilm.sql` for a closer look at the queries I used for my analysis.
+Refer to `sffilm.sql` for all of the queries I used for my analysis.

 Check out an interactive visualization of the data [HERE](https://public.tableau.com/app/profile/katelyn.mueller.mclean/viz/SanFranciscoFilmingLocations/Dashboard1).